-Internally by using a tool like Logit.io, you can use our platform to set up alerts on a range of preconfigured conditions to spot the first signs of your services becoming overloaded.
+Internally by using a log management tool like Logit.io, you can use this platform to set up alerts on a range of preconfigured conditions to spot the first signs of your services becoming overloaded.

 What are some other negative consequences of downtime?

 Deindexing in Google A severe instance of downtime can result in your site not being able to be seen within the SERPs, this is obviously a disaster for any business relying on organic traffic for success.

 Experienced marketing specialist, Andrus Purde, CEO at Outfunnel explains more;